 The same goes for the energy sector: As energy efficiency increases and more renewables step in, the ongoing change will be drastic for the electrical grid.
 The energy sector must find new ways to balance energy production and consumption.
 Luckily, EVs are ready to lend a hand.

-The demand response markets in Europe are growing over 20 percent growth rate.
+The demand response markets in Europe are growing at over 20% growth rate.
 V2G is one of the most promising tools in the demand response markets.
-No wonder then that the V2G market is projected to grow to over $ 5 billion between 2020-2024.
+No wonder that the V2G market is projected to grow to over $5 billion by 2024.

-At the moment the V2G is still a project-based business, but this is all about to change.
-V2G will soon become a commercially profitable business and there will be more and more vehicle to grid companies surfacing.
+At the moment, the V2G is still a project-based business, but this is all about to change.
+V2G will soon become a commercially profitable business, and there will be more and more V2G companies surfacing.

-When V2G has been implemented extensively enough, EVs can also support the grid in a state of emergency.
-If extreme weather conditions cause breaks in electricity, electric vehicles can maintain power for basic needs until the problem is fixed.
+As soon as the V2G technology becomes the norm, EVs will also be able to support the grid in a state of emergency.
+If extreme weather conditions cause power outages, electric vehicles can maintain power for basic needs until the problem is fixed.
 This will make the electricity system less vulnerable and less dependent on external conditions.

 Now we just need all the players to start making the most of the largest and most cost-efficient energy storage that we have — electric vehicles.